 - When they are used to add intimacy and playfulness to sex.

-- When they adhere within Christian religious boundaries.
+- When they adhere to Christian religious boundaries.

 - When both you and your spouse are comfortable using them together in your marriage bed.